AngeloJacobo/FPGA_Book_Experiments/6.5.3 Fibonacci_Circuit_with_BCD_IO [VIDEO]/ReadMe.md

 Date: March 18,2021

 # Inside the src folder are:
-* main_controller.v -> Module that combines bcd_counter,bcd2bin, fibonacci, bin2bcd, debounce_explicit, and LED-mux module.
+* main_controller.v -> Module that combines bcd_counter, bcd2bin, fibonacci, bin2bcd, debounce_explicit, and LED-mux modules.
 &emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;"sw1" increments value of i, "sw2" switches display from value of i to the value of i-th fibonacci.
 * debounce_explicit.v -> debounce module for "sw1" and "sw2"
 * bcd_counter.v -> counts in bcd format and is used as the "i" value for the fibonacci.